The repeal of net neutrality confirms what we already know: The internet, from its infrastructure to its applications, is not built for us.

 While it is certainly horrifying that giant infrastructure companies like Comcast and Verizon can legally control the content traveling through their wires, we should be realistic—for there are few parts of the internet that aren’t curated already.

-The net will never be neutral so long as technology oligopoly continues to asphyxiate what we look at when we open our browsers.
 The consolidation of our online attention into the hands of a few major information monopolies like Facebook, Google, Netflix, and Amazon means that access to content has and will continue to be managed by big companies, regardless of how network infrastructure is regulated.
 Google exerts terrifying control over what we see on the web, while Facebook and Twitter have become echo chambers with the ability to unite atomized racists from across the globe.
 The net will never be neutral so long as technology oligopoly continues to asphyxiate what we look at when we open our browsers.

 In other words, what if our adversary is the internet itself?